internet4000/radio4000/CONTRIBUTING.md

 https://github.com/internet4000/radio4000/

 This document explains the workflow we normally take when developing on Radio4000.
 We follow a basic Git Flow with two long-lived branches: `master` and `production`.

+## TLDR

+Work in branches from master, send a PR via GitHub when ready.
+All branches and PRs are auto-deployed via Netlify.
+The production branch is mirrored to https://radio4000.com.

 Let’s walk through it…

 ## 1. Start work, create branch